dukedorje/rebooting-the-web-of-trust/topics-and-advance-readings/DecentralizedCooperationNeedsDecentralizedReputation.md

 1. Contextual
 1. Chronological
 1. Resilient (censorship resistent, immutable, decentralized)
-1. Re-interperatable (raw data is open to user and use specific re-interpretation)
+1. Re-interpretable (raw data is open to user and use specific re-interpretation)
 1. Not feared
 1. Compatible with the spectrum of identity